 A robots.txt file is simply a text file within your website’s directory that instructs search engine crawlers which pages on a website to crawl and those to ignore.
 These crawl instructions are defined by “disallowing” or “allowing” the behavior of specific (or all) web crawling software.
+The robots.txt file is also where search engines learn where they can find the sitemap.

 The robots.txt file is part of the Robots Exclusion Protocol (REP), a conglomerate of standards that regulate how robots crawl the web, access and index content, and serve that content up to users.
 The REP also includes directions like meta robots, as well as page, subdirectory, or website-wide instructions for how search engines should treat links (such as “nofollow” or “follow”).